About Adult cataract

 - Obesity and high blood pressure.

-What are the symptoms and early signs of Cataracts?
+Symptoms and early signs of Cataracts

 Cataracts often develop slowly, and many people are unaware of the problem until it affects their daily lives.